fgmart/fgmart.github.io/_pages/undergrad.md

 **What programming languages will I learn?**

+**What kind of computer should I bring?**

+Consistent with our campus-wide [Hardware Specifications](https://www.utsa.edu/techsolutions/students/hardware/) guidance, the university---and the Computer Science Department---provide ample computing resources on campus.
+Bringing your own computer is optional.

+Of course, if you do have your own computer, you can use it on campus.

+Any of the major operating systems will be fine for your work in Computer Science---Windows, Mac, or Linux.

+If there is one recommendation, it would be to have a machine that supports the use of virtual machines.
+This would suggest at least 16 GB of RAM.

 **How will I be supported with academic advising?**

 **How can I get academic credit for an internship?**